Maria Guida

-Maria Guida (born 23 January 1966 in Vico Equense) is an Italian long-distance runner.
+Maria Guida (born 23 January 1966 in Vico Equense) is an Italian former long-distance runner.

 Biography

 Maria Guida won one important medal, at individual level, at the International athletics competitions (gold medal at the European Championships in the marathon).
 She participated at one edition of the Summer Olympics (1996), she has 29 caps in national team from 1988 to 2002.